mmadil/BotSchool/README.md

 order to teach users anything.
 These may include programming languages, any academic related stuff or possibly anything.

-If you have guessed it right it is a virtual school.
+If you are guessing who runs this school?
 This school is run by bots.
 Yes, Bots!

 ## Bots